qooxdoo/qooxdoo/docs/desktop/gui/themes.md

 #### Includes

 Includes are used to reuse the result of another key and merge it with the local data.
-Includes may also used standalone without the `style` key but this is merely the same like an alias.
+Includes may also be used standalone without the `style` key but this is merely the same as an alias.
 An alias is the faster and better choice in this case.

-The results of the include block are merged with lower priority than the local data so it just gets added to the map.
+The results of the "include" block are merged with lower priority than the local data, so it just gets added to the map.
 To remove a key from the included map just define the key locally as well (using the `style` method) and set it to `undefined`.